pombredanne/libucontext/README.rst

 * s390x

-  This architecture is **not supported** by the Adélie Linux system.
-It is *untested* by the release team and may not be functional.
+  This architecture is **not supported** by the Adélie Linux system, however, it is supported by libucontext.

 The following architectures utilise a Linux kernel syscall: